gardener/gardener-extension-provider-azure/docs/usage/usage.md

 The Virtual Machine ScaleSet with flexible orchestration feature is currently in preview and not yet general available on Azure.
 Subscriptions need to [join the preview](https://docs.microsoft.com/en-us/azure/virtual-machine-scale-sets/virtual-machine-scale-sets-orchestration-modes#register-for-flexible-orchestration-mode) to make use of the feature.

-Azure VMSS Flex is intended to replace Azure AvailabilitySet for non-zoned Azure Shoot clusters in the mid-term (once the feature goes GA) as VMSS Flex come with less disadvantages like no blocking machine operations or compatibility with `Standard` SKU loadbalancer etc.
+Azure VMSS Flex is the replacement of Azure AvailabilitySet for non-zoned Azure Shoot clusters as VMSS Flex come with less disadvantages like no blocking machine operations or compatibility with `Standard` SKU loadbalancer etc.

-To configure an Azure Shoot cluster which make use of VMSS Flex you need to do the following:
+Now, Azure Shoot clusters are using VMSS Flex by default for non-zoned clusters.
+In the past you used to need to do the following:
 - The `InfrastructureConfig` of the Shoot configuration need to contain `.zoned=false`
 - Shoot resource need to have the following annotation assigned: `alpha.azure.provider.extensions.gardener.cloud/vmo=true`